 Many employers maintain 401k retirement savings accounts for their employees—an attractive employee benefit.
 But in the event that an employee leaves the job, what happens to their 401k savings?
-At Harvest Financial Planning, LLC, we can answer all of your questions about retirement planning, including the Schererville 401k rollover process.
+At Harvest Wealth Partners, we can answer all of your questions about retirement planning, including the Schererville 401k rollover process.
 To learn more about Schererville 401k rollover and how we can help, reach out to our team directly.

 A 401k, sometimes written as 401(k), is a company-sponsored retirement savings plan.
 With a 401k, an employee will choose to have a portion of their paycheck automatically allocated in the 401k plan; then, the employer may choose to match all or a part of that contribution.
 401ks are tax-advantaged accounts, but they have contribution limits per year.
 A 403b is the non-profit version of a 401k.

 When a person leaves a job, they no longer have the ability to make contributions to their 401k, and surely their former employer will cease making contributions as well.
 As such, the employee has a few options for managing their 401k, including:

 If your new employer offers a 401k, this can be a great option.
 Cashing out a 401k is never recommended.
 You will have to pay taxes on the cashed-out amount.
 More than this though, retirement savings are meant to grow over time.

 For some people, rolling over a 401(k) may be the best option.
 By rolling over a 401k, you’ll avoid tax penalties and your retirement savings may continue to grow tax-deferred.
 Rolling over a 401k into an IRA may also provide you with more investment choices, lower fees and costs, fewer rules, estate planning advantages, and the option to convert your IRA to a Roth account.